AdaptGrad: Adaptive Sampling to Reduce Noise: Convolution for Smoothing

+However, we believe that this setup has led to a significant amount of out-of-range sampling behavior during the sampling process, thereby generating extra noise.
+In fact, SmoothGrad overlooks the fact that the integral in \autoref{eq:4} which is not performed over $R^D$, but rather over a bounded domain $\Omega=[x_{min}, x_{max}]$, which is determined by the statistical features of the dataset.
+In \autoref{eq:4}, the domains of $G(\cdot)$ and $p(\cdot)$ are inconsistent: the former is defined over $\Omega$, while the latter is defined over $\mathbb{R}^D$.
+Input samples that fall outside the bounds of $\Omega$ are considered meaningless because they do not align with the statistical properties of the dataset.
+Consequently, during the smoothing process, SmoothGrad samples values that lie outside $\Omega$, and this out-of-bounds sampling behavior introduces a significant amount of extra noise into $G_{sg}$. \autoref{fig:outbound} provides an example illustrating the presence of this extra noise.

-Furthermore, we define the inherent noise quantitatively as the probability value of sampling points exceeding the domain of the dataset in gradient smoothing methods.
-In this way, we can mathematically express the inherent noise in SmoothGrad.
+Further, we quantitatively define the extra noise as the probability of sampling points that fall outside the domain of the dataset in gradient smoothing methods.
+This allows us to mathematically express the extra noise introduced in SmoothGrad.

 Given an input sample $\mathbf{x}=[x_1, x_2, \cdots, x_D] \in \Omega$, for simplicity, we only focus on one variable $x_i$ of $\mathbf{x}$.
-Clearly, for the one-dimensional case, the smoothed gradient $G_{sg}^i$ of the gradient with respect to the variable $x_i$ can be represented in \autoref{eq:8}.
+Clearly, for the one-dimensional case, the smoothed gradient $G_{sg}^i$ of the gradient with respect to the variable $x_i$ can be represented in \autoref{eq:7}.